icon-project/centralized-relay/docs/bitcoin-relayer.md

 ## Relayer Multisig Taproot Wallet

-- Because in Bitcoin network that not support the smart contract, so the Relayer Multisig Taproot Wallet is the wallet that will receive the BTC/Rune, keep them and the logic to handle send and receive BTC/Rune will process based on this wallet
+- Since the Bitcoin network does not support smart contracts, the Relayer Multisig Taproot Wallet serves as the wallet to receive BTC/Rune, securely store them, and the logic for sending and receiving BTC/Rune will be based on this wallet.

-- The private key of the Relayer Multisig Taproot Wallet was generated from the `relayerPrivKey` in the config.yaml file
+- The private key of the Relayer Multisig Taproot Wallet is generated from the `relayerPrivKey` in the config.yaml file

-- This Wallet Address was combined from 3 different public keys: the master public key, slave1 public key and slave2 public key
+- This wallet address is derived from three different public keys: the master public key, the slave1 public key, and the slave2 public key.

-- To spend token from this wallet, it needs 3 signatures from the 3 public keys (the master public key and one of the slave public keys)
+- To spend tokens from this wallet, it requires signatures from two out of the three public keys: the master public key and one of the slave public keys.

-**_Note: The order of the public keys in the wallet address is important, it must be the same between the order when we generate the Relayer Multisig Taproot Wallet and sign the transaction_**
+**_Note: The order of the public keys in the wallet address is crucial.
+It must remain consistent between the order used to generate the Relayer Multisig Taproot Wallet and the order used to sign the transaction_**

 ## Master Server

-The master server will crawl Bitcoin transaction from the Bitcoin network and check if the transaction is a valid transaction with recipient is Relayer multigsig wallet address and the condition that contain value of OP_14 data is the same as the `op-code` in the config.yaml file.
+The master server will crawl Bitcoin transactions from the Bitcoin network and verify if the transaction is valid.
+A valid transaction must have the recipient as the Relayer Multisig Wallet address and must include an OP_14 data value matching the `op-code` specified in the `config.yaml` file.
-The master server is the main server that handles:
+The master server is the primary server responsible for:

 - Requesting the slave servers to sign the transactions
-- Combining the signatures from the slave servers and itself then broadcasting the transaction to the Bitcoin network
+- Combining the signatures from the slave servers and its own, then broadcasting the transaction to the Bitcoin network.

 ## Slave Servers

-It works as the same with the master server, but the slave servers will not broadcast transaction instead of they crawl transactions and cache them, and waiting for the master request to sign the transactions and send the signature back to the master server.
+It functions similarly to the master server, but the slave servers do not broadcast transactions.
+Instead, they crawl transactions, cache them, and wait for requests from the master server to sign the transactions.
+Once signed, the slave servers send the signatures back to the master server.

 ## Data Structure

-Based on the XCall message structure, The Bitcoin Relayer was designed and implemented to parse message with structure `OP_14 YOUR _PAYLOAD`.
+Based on the XCall message structure, the Bitcoin Relayer is designed and implemented to parse messages with the following structure: `OP_14 YOUR _PAYLOAD`.

-Because we use leverage op code to send data so the limitation is 40 bytes by Bitcoin Core's default standardness rules, so the payload `(YOUR_PAYLOAD)` will be split into multiple utxos (output) with the maximum size of 40 bytes including a dust amount (547 sats) for each part.
+Since we leverage op codes to send data, the limitation is 40 bytes per transaction due to Bitcoin Core's default standardness rules.
+Therefore, the payload `(YOUR_PAYLOAD)` will be split into multiple UTXOs (outputs), each with a maximum size of 40 bytes, including a dust amount of 547 sats for each part.

-The Bitcoin Relayer will decode the message from the Bitcoin transaction and parse the payload to `BridgeDecodedMsg` data structure.
+The Bitcoin Relayer will decode the message from the Bitcoin transaction and parse the payload into the `BridgeDecodedMsg` data structure.

 ```golang
 type BridgeDecodedMsg struct {